 - A warning dialog box may appear.
 Click on ‘OK’.

 - Change the Checkbox value from False to True in the Properties dialog box to accept null values.

-Another interesting thing can be done by using drop down calendar.
-You can insert drop down calendar in the entire column or multiple columns.
+Another interesting thing can be done by using the drop-down calendar.
+You can insert a drop-down calendar in the entire column or multiple columns.
 Whenever you click any cell, a calendar will open up and you can select a date from there.
 Both of these things can be done particularly by VBA codes.

 1. Drop Down Calendar for a Single Column

-- As we want to insert drop down calendar for a single column.
-First, insert drop down calendar by using the above steps.
+- We want to insert a drop-down calendar for a single column.
+First, insert a drop-down calendar by using the above steps.

-- Now, right-click on drop down calendar and select View Codes.
+- Now, right-click on the drop-down calendar and select View Codes.

 - When you open the view code option, a visual basic interface will appear and there are random codes in that sheet.
-If you have to customize it, so delete this and copy the following code and paste it there.
+If you have to customize it, delete this, copy the following code, and paste it there.